IceWhaleTech/ZimaDocs/zimaboard/04-advanced/install-other-system.md

 ---
 sidebar_label: Install other system
-title: Install other system on ZimaBoard | Advanced | ZimaBoard
+title: Install other system | Advanced | ZimaBoard
 ---

-# Installing other system on ZimaBoard
+# Installing other system

 ## Intro